 This control shuts off combustion system and energizes air-circulating blower motor, if furnace overheats.
-By using this method to check limit control, it can be established that limit is functioning properly and will operate if there is a restricted return-air supply or motor failure.
-If limit control does not function during this test, cause must be determined and corrected.
+By using this method to check the temperature limit control, it can be established that the limit is functioning properly and that the limit will operate if there is a restricted return-air supply or motor failure.
+If the limit control does not function during this test, the cause must be determined and corrected.

-- a.
-Run furnace for at least 5 minutes. - b.
-Gradually block off return air with a piece of cardboard or sheet metal until the limit trips. - c.
+a.
+Run furnace for at least 5 minutes.

+- Gradually block off return air with a piece of cardboard or sheet metal until the limit trips. - c.
 Unblock return air to permit normal circulation. - d.
 Burners will re-light when furnace cools down. - 2.
 Check Pressure Switch(es)